top of page

 Achievements

-The nation's most complex and costliest highway project, officially came to an end on Dec.
-31, 2007 marking the end of the joint venture that teamed megaproject contractor Bechtel/Parsons Brinckerhoff with the Massachusetts Turnpike Authority to build the dizzying array of underground highways, bridges, ramps and a new tunnel under Boston Harbor — all while the city remained open for business.
+The nation's most complex and costliest highway project officially ended on Dec.
+31, 2007, marking the end of the joint venture that teamed megaproject contractor Bechtel/Parsons Brinckerhoff with the Massachusetts Turnpike Authority to build the dizzying array of underground highways, bridges, ramps, and a new tunnel under Boston Harbor—all while the city remained open for business.

 Big Dig Construction